CrowdStrike/falcon-windows-repair/README.md

 ## Repair-FalconSensor.ps1

-This script attempts to repair broken sensor installs, delete the bad CF if found, and applies file check logic to only run on systems that have the broken folder / file structure.
+This script attempts to repair broken sensor installs, deletes potential bad 291 channel files, and applies file check logic to only run on systems that have the broken folder / file structure.
 The script will perform several actions, if the folders/files are found to be changed or altered. **This script is only applicable for hosts that are functioning, where the Falcon Sensor is currently broken, or not reporting to the Falcon Console.**

 For machines still stuck within unusable states, please continue to follow instructions outlined in the Tech Alert.

 ### Requirements

 * Falcon Administrator role required to Create API Keys
-  * API Key with following permissions:
+  * API Key with following permission:
-    * 'Hosts: Read'
     * 'Sensor Download: Read'
-    * 'Sensor Update Policies: Read/Write'
-* PowerShell 3.0 or higher
+* 64-bit PowerShell 3.0 or higher
 * TLS 1.2 minimum
 * PowerShell Administrator level execution

 ### Checks Performed

-* Was `Program Files\CrowdStrike` renamed or deleted?
+* Was `C:\Program Files\CrowdStrike\` renamed or deleted?
-* Was `Windows\System32\drivers\CrowdStrike` renamed or deleted?
+* Was `C:\Windows\System32\drivers\CrowdStrike\` renamed or deleted?
 * Was `csagent.sys` renamed or deleted?
 * Was `CsFalconService.exe` renamed or deleted?
 * Is the `csagent` service running?